ZeitOnline/vivi/core/src/zeit/cms/checkout/README.txt

 After checking out the resource is locked in the WebDAV.
 This means other users cannot check it out.
-We can:

->>> manager.canCheckout
-True

-Other users cannot check it out.
 Login another user called `bob`:

 >>> zope.security.management.endInteraction()
 >>> import zope.security.testing